The AI Search Manual

 At iPullRank, we define Relevance Engineering (r19g) as the intersection of information retrieval, user experience, artificial intelligence, content strategy, and digital PR to improve visibility across all types of search.

 Simply put, the Relevance Engineer builds content systems based on how AI models understand and process information.
-This means carefully designing content, site structure, and data so that it appears clearly and consistently on every search platform.
+This means carefully designing content, site structure, and data so it appears clearly and consistently on every search platform.

-Core responsibilities of a Relevance Engineer include:
+The core responsibilities of a Relevance Engineer include:

 Their work ensures that when AI systems analyze your domain, they encounter a coherent knowledge structure rather than disconnected content pieces, with each piece structured for maximum machine comprehension and citation potential.